net2devcrypto/ERC-6551-NFT-Wallets-Web3-Front-End-NextJS/README.md

 <h3>Step 4</h3>

-Read the readme-first located inside the "ERC-6551-Frontend" folder then run the application and test!
+Read the "readme-first" located inside the "ERC-6551-Frontend" folder then run the application and test!
 Follow the tutorial vid for more info.

 ```shell
 cd ERC-6551-Frontend